RIDICS/Loading-Visualization/README.md

 ### Controlling the indeterminate bars and spinners

 There is no simple way provided to control or stop the animation of indeterminate spinners and bars.
-They can be hidden using the 'hide()' function or made visible using the `show()` function.
+They can be hidden using the 'hide()' function, removed completely using the `remove()` function or made visible using the `show()` function.

 ### Controlling the determinate bars and spinners